QuickBooks Blog

 COGS = Beginning Inventory + Purchases – Closing Inventory

 • Purchases refer to the additional merchandise added by a retail company or additional production of goods undertaken by the manufacturing firm.
-These Purchases are added to the Beginning Inventory.
+The purchases are added to the beginning inventory.

 COGS Basic Example

-Benedict Company manufactures T-Shirts.
-The company is closing its books of accounts that showcases the following figures:
+Benedict Company Manufacturers makes and sells T-Shirts, and when closing its books of accounts it showcases the following figures:

 Particulars Amount in $